Covenant University punishes Students by Shaving Half their Hair — Nigeria Today

 Covenant University punishes Students by Shaving Half their Hair

-Students of Covenant University were reportedly punished after school authorities conducted an inspection exercise after their chapel service.
-Students who relayed the events on social media said their hair was shaved in the middle as a punishment for “keeping hair.”
-A Twitter user, @1JayMun, said the school management complained the students embarrassed them by not bringing […]

-The post Covenant University punishes Students by Shaving Half their Hair appeared first on BellaNaija – Nigeria breaking & top news to the World 24/7.
-Read Today.
+The post Covenant University punishes Students by Shaving Half their Hair appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share